-Recently, we were fortunate enough to work with the City of Greater Bendigo to roll out a part-educational and part-product based project.
+Recently, we worked with the City of Greater Bendigo to roll out a part-educational and part-product based project.

 The project enabled us to create a network of around 45 cafes in their stunning city who offer Reswap to residents who own a retub.
 And there's over 1000 of them!

 We received incredible insight to the challenges cafes face in their attempts to be more sustainable - from customers who refuse to eat from anything other than single-use containers through to navigating the endless list of so-called 'eco-friendly' products in the market.